razvan-soare/payload-sentry-bug-rep/README.md

+Short reproduction of a bug where Payload admin panel would crash if sentry plugin is active and the project is using Vite bundler

 # Payload Blank Template

 A blank template for [Payload](https://github.com/payloadcms/payload) to help you get up and running quickly.
 This repo may have been created by running `npx create-payload-app@latest` and selecting the "blank" template or by cloning this template on [Payload Cloud](https://payloadcms.com/new/clone/blank).